THE SRV EXPOSITOR

 In 2020, Newsweek Magazine carried the story of what many or most considered the insanely demeaning posting by the National Museum of African American History and Culture (NMAAHC), implicitly criticizing what it called "Aspects and Assumptions of White Culture in the United States."
 The Museum quickly found it advisable, indeed necessary. to take down its shameful posting, itself overtly racist, after ridicule and condemnation came in from all sides.

-NMAAHC posting on "WHITENESS" (copy below) as generally beneficial to individuals, families, and the culture at large.
+Most people, at least those with common sense and decency — and of whatever skin color — recognize the values and behaviors shown in the NMAAHC posting on "WHITENESS" (copy below) as generally beneficial to individuals, families, and the culture at large.

-Keeping in mind that genuine racism involves a presumption or expectation of better or worse behavior / performance of someone based merely on that someone's skin color or ethnicity: we can see echoes of the subversively counterproductive chart below in the implicit presumptions of the "Grading for Equity" movement and in such curricula as SRVUSD's own
+Keeping in mind that genuine racism involves a presumption or expectation of better or worse behavior / performance of someone based merely on that someone's skin color or ethnicity: we can see echoes of the subversively counterproductive chart below in the implicit presumptions of the "Grading for Equity" movement — and in such curricula as SRVUSD's own Critical Race Theory lessons (though SRVUSD now dodges that term).

 The key to better academic performance is well-prepared and dedicated teachers who make education truly a profession, not a unionized job devoted to indoctrinating students with the latest politically correct fads and fashions.
 High expectations of students generate remarkable results with students of whatever background, as education heroes Marva Collins and Jaime Escalante have shown.